jreisinger/docs/data/notes/sec/ModSecurity.md

 ModSecurity 3.0 has a new modular architecture, i.e. it's composed of:

-1. a connector that links libmodsecurity to the web server it is running with - [NGINX](https://github.com/SpiderLabs/ModSecurity-nginx), Apache HTTP Server, and IIS
+1. a connector (a.k.a [ModSecurity-Nginx](https://github.com/SpiderLabs/ModSecurity-nginx)) that links libmodsecurity to the web server it is running with - [NGINX](https://github.com/SpiderLabs/ModSecurity-nginx), Apache HTTP Server, and IIS
 2. [libmodsecurity](https://github.com/SpiderLabs/ModSecurity) (a.k.a.
 [ModSecurity](https://www.modsecurity.org) :-) - core component containing the functionality and couple of rules ([docs](https://github.com/SpiderLabs/ModSecurity/wiki))

 Files